Extendability of differential forms via Cartier operators: Introduction

 On the other hand, when $X$ is defined over a perfect field of characteristic $p>0$, very little are known.
-Graf \cite{Gra} recently proved the logarithmic extension theorem for two-dimensional log canonical singularities in $p>5$ through insightful analysis of dual graphs of their minimal resolutions.
-However, due to the dependence of his proof on the classification of such singularities, direct generalization to higher dimensional cases appears challenging.
+Graf \cite{Gra} recently proved that the logarithmic extension theorem holds for two-dimensional log canonical singularities in $p>5$ through insightful analysis of the dual graphs of their minimal resolutions.
+However, due to the dependence on the classification of such singularities, a direct generalization to higher-dimensional cases appears challenging.

 In this paper, our focus is on the extension theorem for higher-dimensional varieties over a perfect field of positive characteristic.
-Previous studies on the extension theorem relied on tools such as log resolutions, (mixed) Hodge theory, the minimal model program, and vanishing theorems.
+Previous studies on the extension theorem relied on (mixed) Hodge theory, the minimal model program, the existence of log resolutions, and vanishing theorems.
 However, these geometric tools either cannot be assumed or are currently unknown for higher-dimensional varieties in positive characteristic.

 To address this challenge, we propose a purely algebraic approach to the extension theorem in positive characteristic.